neilg63/substring-replace/README.md

 // result will be "a/b/c"
 ```

-### substring_start and substring_end
+### substring_start, substring_end and substring_range

 *substring_start* returns the start of a string (```str``` or ```string```) until the specified end character index,
 while *substring_end* returns the end of a string (```&str``` or ```string```) from the specified start character index.
+Like the standard *substring* method, "substring_range" accepts a start and end range, but the end index may be negative.
-A negative offset represents character index from the end, e.g. if if char length is 15, -5 translates to 10.
+A negative offset represents character index from the end, e.g. if the character length is 15, -5 translates to 10.
 This is useful with *substring_end* when you know how many characters you need to capture, but do not want to check the string character length first and with *substring_start* when you know how many characters you need to remove from the end.

 ```rust